 An 18-month-old boy is brought to the pediatric emergency department of a district hospital in eastern Uttar Pradesh by his mother, a 22-year-old daily-wage labourer.
 The complaint is loose stools for 3 days, refusal to feed for 2 days, and progressive lethargy over the past 12 hours.
 The mother reports that the child has not been growing well for the past 6 months — his weight at the last Anganwadi weigh-in (3 months ago) was 6.2 kg, and his clothes have become looser since.
 He has been weaned to diluted cow's milk and rice gruel since age 8 months, with no animal protein, no fruit, no green leafy vegetables.
 There is no history of fever or cough.
 He has had three earlier admissions for diarrhea and pneumonia in his short life.
 His older sibling died at 14 months of "weakness."
 The family lives in a single-room dwelling with intermittent water supply.
 There has been no measles immunization, and only BCG and one dose of OPV were given at birth.

 On arrival, the child is profoundly thin and listless.
 Vitals: heart rate 168/min, respiratory rate 42/min, BP 70/40 mmHg (well below 5th centile for age — hypotensive), capillary refill 5 seconds, axillary temperature 34.6 C (hypothermia), SpO2 93 percent on room air, capillary blood glucose 38 mg/dL (hypoglycemia).
-Weight 5.8 kg (severe underweight — below -3 SD for age), length 75 cm, weight-for-height -3.8 SD on WHO standards, MUAC 9.8 cm (well below 11.5 cm cutoff).
+Weight 5.8 kg (severe underweight — below -3 SD for age), length 75 cm, weight-for-height -3.8 SD on WHO standards, (well below 11.5 cm cutoff).
 He is alert only to firm pain, with sunken eyes, sunken cheeks, baggy skin folds over the buttocks, severe muscle wasting of the gluteal and thigh regions, and a "wizened old-man" face.
-The hair is sparse, dry and easily pluckable but not de-pigmented.
-No pitting edema is present.
+The hair is sparse, dry and easily pluckable but not de-pigmented. is present.
 The radial pulse is weak and thready; the femoral pulse is just palpable.
 Heart sounds are quiet but regular; no murmur.
 Lungs are clear.
 Abdomen is scaphoid; bowel sounds normal; no hepatomegaly, no splenomegaly.
 There is no skin rash, no flaky-paint dermatosis, no jaundice.
 The anterior fontanelle is closed.
 He has not passed urine for 8 hours.

-The pediatric registrar is paged.
+Join on Telegram →The pediatric registrar is paged.
 The resuscitation room is activated.
 The case is registered as complicated severe acute malnutrition with cold shock and hypoglycemia.

 This child has marasmus with complicated SAM — visible severe wasting, MUAC <11.5 cm, weight-for-height <-3 SD, no edema (so this is marasmus rather than kwashiorkor or marasmic-kwashiorkor), plus complications: cold shock, hypothermia, hypoglycemia, dehydration, and very likely an underlying infection.
 The default emergency-medicine reflex of "20 mL/kg saline bolus over 5 minutes" is wrong and dangerous here — it causes acute heart failure and pulmonary edema in the SAM child.